Lampeter students on tour in Juist, Saxony!

 Wet, bedraggled and a little bit lost, we managed to trudge our way to a youth hostel before getting some well-earned sleep prior to the conference.

-The next day we caught up with the other conference delegates, and it was a pleasure to meet such a thoroughly diverse and international troupe.
+The next day we caught up with the other conference delegates, and it was a pleasure to meet such a thoroughly diverse and international troupe, visit air conditioning repair service.
 Our group counted amongst its ranks British undergraduates and American PhD students, with Germans and Russians to boot.

 Once underway, the conference featured an equally exciting mix of speakers.